Herbert Holman: Early life and military career

+First World War

 When the First World War broke out in August 1914, Holman went to France as an intelligence officer with the headquarters of the Indian Corps.
-In February 1915, he was appointed assistant quartermaster-general (AQMG) of the British First Army and was promoted to the substantive rank of lieutenant-colonel.
-In November 1915, he was appointed deputy adjutant and quartermaster-general of XI Corps with the temporary appointment of brigadier-general and held this formal appointment until April 1919.
-He was promoted to brevet colonel in January 1916 and later to temporary major-general while serving as head of administration of the Fourth Army.
+In February 1915, he was appointed assistant quartermaster-general (AQMG) of the British First Army and was promoted to the substantive rank of lieutenant colonel.
+In November 1915, he was appointed deputy adjutant and quartermaster general of XI Corps with the temporary appointment of brigadier general and held this formal appointment until April 1919.
+He was promoted to brevet colonel in January 1916 and later to temporary major general while serving as head of administration of the Fourth Army.
 He was appointed Companion of the Order of St Michael and St George (CMG) in February 1915 and Companion of the Order of the Bath (CB) in January 1918.
 He was also mentioned in despatches nine more times, and awarded the Légion d'honneur and appointed commandeur of the Ordre du Mérite agricole by France.

+Post-war years

 In January 1919, Holman was promoted to the substantive rank of major-general and in May 1919 he was appointed chief of the British Military Mission to General Denikin in South Russia during the Russian Civil War, a post which he held until April 1920, when he accompanied Denikin to Constantinople and thence to London as he went into exile.
 For these services, he was appointed Knight Commander of the Order of the Bath (KCB) on 11 November 1919.
 The White Russian government also awarded him the Order of St Anna 1st class with swords, the Order of St Stanislaus 1st class with swords and the Order of St Vladimir 4th class with swords.

 In 1921, he returned to GHQ India as deputy quartermaster-general and in December 1922 he became general officer commanding (GOC) Sind-Rajputana District.
 In November 1924, he was transferred as GOC Central Provinces District and 4th Indian Division at Mhow.
 He was promoted lieutenant-general in November 1926, returned to Britain in November 1927 and retired in June 1928.
 He served as colonel of his regiment from March 1923 to 1945.
 From 1940 to 1944, he served as a private in the Home Guard.

 Holman married Annie Ethel Talbot Howey (died 1948), daughter of fellow Indian Army officer Major-General William Howey, in 1902; they had a son and a daughter.